CRACKGROWTH

 • Initial number of cycles No

-This is without the influence on the calculated crack propagation but it is often necessary if the past load history is to be included Usually No=0.
+This has no influence on the calculated crack propagation, but is often required if the load history of the past is to be taken into account.
+In most cases, however, No=0 is used.

-The correcting function takes into account the geometry and the crack length.
-Due to The changes in the crack length a, the correcting function also changes.
-The correcting function can only remain constant if the intervals are short.
+The correction function takes into account the geometry and the crack length.
+If the crack length a changes, the correction function also changes.
+The correction function can only be kept constant for short intervals.

 • Crack propagation:

 The crack propagation dl is determined according to equation 3.
-Note that the change to the length of the crack also leads to a change of the stress intensity K and the correction function Y. The sequential load order is therefore very important.
+Note that as the crack length changes, the stress intensity K and the correction function Y change.
+The order of stressing is therefore of great importance.